gregorriegler/seamer/README.md

 ### Usage

 #### Create Seam
-This records all invocations and their return values of the blackbox.
+This records all invocations and its return values.

 ```java
 public void entrypoint(String arg1, Integer arg2) {